Work with us

 We reserve the right to close these adverts early if we have sufficient interest, so early applications are encouraged.

-Salary: £32,480 – £37,480 (depending on qualifications and experience).
+Salary: £32,480 – £37,480 per annum, pro rata (depending on qualifications and experience)

-Responsible to: Director of Legal Services and Community Engagement
+Responsible to: Team Manager of Advocacy Services

 Job Purpose: